 You can make money online with a lot of the best side hustles, meaning you can work from wherever you want.
 But not all side hustles are done online.

 Some will require you to work from your client’s homes or businesses (such as house-sitting, pet-sitting, and doing home renovations).
 And some will need a dedicated office or place for you to conduct your business from (such as opening your own salon or store).

 So where do you want to work?
 Online?
 In person?
 On the road?
 A combination of these options?

-If you are considering self-employment as a way to better control your work-life balance, you’ll want to pick something that works for your lifestyle and your own schedule.
+If you are considering self-employment as a way to better control your work-life balance, you’ll want to pick something that works for your lifestyle and schedule.

 For example, with many side gig jobs like food delivery or anything in the wedding industry, you need to be available when there is a demand – which usually means working evenings and weekends.

 Think about where your paying clients are.
-If you live in a small community, the chances of you having success as a DoorDash or PostMates Driver, for example, is significantly lower than it is for someone living in a major metropolitan area, as your earning potential and growth potential are limited.
+If you live in a small community, your chances of success as a DoorDash or PostMates driver, for example, is significantly lower than it is for someone living in a major metropolitan area.
+Your earning and growth potential are limited by the demand.

 Do you need to start making money, like yesterday?
 Or are you looking to set yourself for something more long term?
 Because that matters.

 There are some side hustles that you can start as soon as you decide to, while others can take months or even years to set-up.
 Just as some side hustles are a great way to make money fast as they pay right away, but others will require a lot of extra work before ever becoming profitable.